Yao Airport: Osaka Prefecture

+The Osaka Prefectural Police Aviation Corps operates Bell 206 LongRanger, Bell 412 EP, Eurocopter EC135 P1 and P3, and two AgustaWestland AW139 helicopters from Yao.

+Osaka City

-The Osaka Prefectural Fire Department operates two Eurocopter AS365 Dauphin helicopters from Yao.
-They are primarily used for firefighting within Osaka, but were dispatched overseas to assist with the 1991 Bangladesh cyclone and the 2004 Indian Ocean earthquake and tsunami.
+The Osaka Municipal Fire Department operates two Eurocopter AS365 Dauphin helicopters from Yao.
+They are primarily used for firefighting within the city of Osaka but were dispatched overseas to assist with the 1991 Bangladesh cyclone and the 2004 Indian Ocean earthquake and tsunami.